-as site of study, living & becoming (a bio in the making).
+as site of study, living & becoming (a bio is always in the making and unmaking) something of what I am made of.

 Things that are practiced, made and shared.
 Currently I am reconfiguring what the good life is in the geoscape of hostilities.
 Joy James is helping me with this project.